Irmgard Flügge-Lotz: Discontinuous automatic control theory

 In addition to fluid mechanics, Flügge-Lotz returned to her work on automatic control theory initially started at DVL.
-She developed new courses and began advising student theses on the subject.
+She developed new courses and began advising students preparing their theses on the subject.
 She published the first textbook on discontinuous automatic control in 1953.
 A reviewer of her textbook wrote that:

 In the simplest case a discontinuous automatic control system is a control system in which the correcting force is a positive constant A, or the corresponding negative constant -A, depending upon whether the sign of the error is positive or negative.
 Because of their simplicity, such systems are widely used, and the literature contains discussions of many particular systems of this kind.
 The present book represents the first attempt to treat such systems in a comprehensive and general way. ... the book constitutes a highly valuable contribution to the subject of automatic control, and it will, undoubtedly, lead to many further advances in the field.

 Since automatic control devices often found application in electronics, she also began collaborating with faculty and students in the Department of Electrical Engineering.
 Over time, her primary research efforts went increasingly into control theory, and in 1968, the year of her retirement, she published her second book, Discontinuous and Optimal Control.

-Tenure
+Tenure controversy

 By the mid-1950s, it became evident that Flügge-Lotz was performing all the duties of a full Professor but without official recognition.
-In fact, it was hard for students to understand why she was a Lecturer rather than a Professor, or even what the difference meant.
+In fact, it was hard for students to understand why she was a Lecturer rather than a professor, or even what the difference meant.
 The disparity of her status as a Lecturer became more apparent when she was the only female delegate from the United States at the first Congress of the International Federation of Automatic Control in Moscow.
 To address the issue before school opened for the fall quarter, she was appointed a full Professor in both Engineering Mechanics and in Aeronautics and Astronautics in 1961.

+Awards and organizations

+During her lifetime, Flügge-Lotz received many honors for her work.
+In 1970, she was elected a Fellow (first woman) of the American Institute of Aeronautics and Astronautics (AIAA) and chosen to give the von Kármán lecture to the AIAA in 1971.
+She received the Achievement Award from the Society of Women Engineers in 1970 “For her significant contributions to the field of fluid mechanics, in particular wing theory and boundary layer theory.
+Notably: Computation of wing-life distributions.”
+She received an honorary doctorate from the University of Maryland in 1973.
+The citation for her honorary degree stated:

+Professor Flügge-Lotz has acted in a central role in the development of the aircraft industry in the Western world.
+Her contributions have spanned a lifetime during which she demonstrate, in a field dominated by men, the value and quality of a woman's intuitive approach in searching for and discovering solutions to complex engineering problems.
+Her work manifested unusual personal dedication and native intelligence.